saumyaborwankar/Automatic-Irrigation-System-with-Fertility-indicator/README.md

 The difficult task comes when there is need for checking the fertility of the soil.
 Every technical aspect of the project is described in a pdf file named auto-irrigation.pdf This project is implemented on Arduino Uno board.
+If there's a problem with the code please raise issues.